duncanmcclean/duplicator/README.md

 Duplicator makes it painless for content editors to duplicate existing entries, right from within the Statamic Control Panel.

-While Duplicator itself is free and doesn't require a license, you can [optionally donate to Duncan](https://duncanm.dev/donate), the developer behind it.
+While Duplicator itself is free and doesn't require a license, you can [optionally donate to Duncan](https://duncanm.dev/donate), the developer behind it to show your appreciation.

 ## Installation